nextflow-io/website/content/blog/2022/nextflow-summit-call-for-abstracts.md

 icon=phil.jpg
 ~~~~~~

-As you may have seen, we recently announced that we will be hosting the **Nextflow Summit 2022** in October!
-The summit will take place from **October 12-14, 2022** at the stunning Torre Glòries tower in Barcelona, with an associated [nf-core hackathon](https://nf-co.re/events/2022/hackathon-october-2022) beforehand.
+[As recently announced](https://twitter.com/nextflowio/status/1534903352810676224), we are super excited to host a new Nextflow community event late this year! !
+The Nextflow Summit will take place **October 12-14, 2022** at the iconic Torre Glòries in Barcelona, with an associated [nf-core hackathon](https://nf-co.re/events/2022/hackathon-october-2022) beforehand.

 ## Call for abstracts